Home » Automobile engg » Types of Suspension System (Complete Guide) with PDF

 Suspension system in a car

-Thus, the suspension system includes springs, shock absorbers and their mountings.
-The suspension system of a motor vehicle is divided into the rear end suspension and front end suspension.
+Thus, the suspension system includes springs, shock absorbers, and their mountings.
+The suspension system of a motor vehicle is divided into rear-end suspension and front-end suspension.

 Types of Suspension System